Off-Page SEO, On-Page SEO, SEO, Website Design

 SEO (Search Engine Optimization) through Internal & External Links

-Internal and external links are two of the most important components of an SEO strategy.
+Internal and external links are two of the most critical components of an SEO strategy.
 Adding them to your SEO plan could do wonders for your website.
-Read on to learn how you can get the most out of them in terms of strategic SEO planning.
+Read on to learn how to get the most out of them regarding strategic SEO planning.

 External Links: An absolute necessity for building your website’s visibility

-External links take you to another website to check out additional information relating to the content these links were included in.
-They play a major role in enhancing your website’s traffic.
+External links take you to another website to check out additional information about the content these links were included in.
+They play a significant role in enhancing your website’s traffic.
 They also serve as an essential element of Google’s search engine algorithm.
-Thus, having your website’s address incorporated into another website can either be a blessing or a curse.
+Thus, incorporating your website’s address into another website can be a blessing or a curse.

-This is because the quantity and quality of the external links are very crucial to your website’s existence.
+This is because the quantity and quality of the external links are crucial to your website’s existence.
 While external links from well-known, authentic, and trusted websites can do wonders for your site, links from low-quality websites could destroy it.
-Therefore, even though external links are important, be mindful of where they are coming from.
+Therefore, even though external links are important, be mindful of their origin.

 You can invite external or inbound links to your website by improving the quality of your website’s content.
 Adding relevant, engaging, and informative content would go a long way in motivating others to link your content to their websites.
-You could even launch an outreach program proposing to publish guest posts on other websites sharing the same niche as yours.
+You could even launch an outreach program proposing publishing guest posts on other websites sharing your niche.
 In return, those websites would do the same or link your website in their content.

 However, this isn’t the only way to invite external links to your website.
-You could also place a direct request before the concerned webmasters to add your website’s link to their content.
+You could also request the concerned webmasters to add your website’s link to their content.
 Another alternative approach would be to add link-embedded infographics using HTML codes.
-These infographics could then be copied and applied to the other websites sharing your niche.
+These infographics could then be copied and applied to other websites that share your niche.

-External links can be quite useful to your readers since they can use these links to check out relevant content on other websites.
-However, they won’t offer much in relation to the strategic SEO value of your website.
+External links can be pretty helpful to your readers since they can use them to check out relevant content on other websites.
+However, they won’t offer much about the strategic SEO value of your website.
 Therefore, the only party benefitting from them in terms of SEO is the website your external links lead to.
 You should keep this in mind when adding them to your content.

 Internal links can go a long way in helping you build your SEO

 Internal links come with numerous SEO-related benefits.
 These are the links leading to other sections of your website.
 Spreading them across your website helps web crawlers explore as many sections of your website as possible within a single visit.
-Web crawlers, or bots, or spiders are the programs that search engines use to copy and index the information available on websites and blogs.
-The process is called crawling and it is done regularly to keep the search engines updated about the latest additions to the websites.
+Web crawlers, bots, or spiders are the programs that search engines use to copy and index the information on websites and blogs.
+The process is called crawling, and it is done regularly to keep search engines updated on the latest website additions.

-Although you can choose not to use internal links in your website, it is not a wise idea.
+Although you can choose not to use internal links on your website, it is not a wise idea.
 While search engines can figure it out by themselves, it could take them months to reach your page.
-This is because they are dealing with millions of newly added webpages every day.
+This is because they deal with millions of newly added webpages daily.
 Their crawlers are already too busy.
-Internal links would help them discover your pages within minutes, if not seconds.
+Internal links would help them discover your pages within minutes if not seconds.

 Internal links are one of the key components of your website’s structure.
-A logical linking structure is of the utmost importance for a website and is quite effective in improving its performance.
-Not only does it improve its visual appeal and organize the website’s content but also provides easy and quick access to information.
-A concise menu, common page elements, and natural page links spread across your website go a long way in boosting your traffic.
+A logical linking structure is of the utmost importance for a website and effectively improves its performance.
+Not only does it improve its visual appeal and organize the website’s content, but it also provides easy and quick access to information.
+A concise menu, common page elements, and natural links across your website significantly boost your traffic.
 This, in turn, helps readers and search engines discover your website’s content.

 Importance of broken links & why they must be fixed

-Broken links have the power to bring your SEO score down to a considerable extent.
+Broken links can bring your SEO score down to a considerable extent.
 The links that no longer serve the purpose they were generated for are called broken links.
 Links are digital addresses that lead to specific destinations, i.e., a website, a page, a post, or a blog.
 There could be multiple explanations for their ineffectiveness.
-Either the website they lead to is unavailable, offline, or damaged; or the specific page has been moved.
+Either the website they lead to is unavailable, offline, or damaged, or the specific page has been moved.
 Even though a single broken link or two won’t cause much damage to your SEO rankings, having multiple broken links will be severely detrimental to them.

 No matter how huge of an impact they may have on search traffic, poor reading experience and reduced website traffic are direct results of broken links.
 Therefore, the best course of action for enhancing your website’s performance is to locate these broken links and repair them.